 Myths about bears abound.
 Some old wives tales can get you in serious trouble.
 The biggest myth is that bears are always dangerous.
 This is just not true.
 Bears can be potentially dangerous in certain circumstances.
 However, if you understand bear behaviour and how to behave around bears, you are reasonably unlikely to have a negative experience.
-Here are some more common myths.
+15 myths about bears.

 There are many unique distinguishing characteristics to look for and some that are the same on both species.
 Click here to learn how.

 That depends on your dog’s behaviour and the bear’s personality.
 Keep your dog on a leash or under strict voice control when walking in areas of known bear activity.
 A mother bear (especially a grizzly) may chase an unleashed dog to protect her cubs.
 And the dog will probably run back to you for protection creating a situation that’s hard to control.